-Keeping in touch plan for Arlo Hopkins: adopters identified
+Keeping in touch plan for Arlo Hopkins: adopters not yet identified

 Arlo is a seven-month-old boy.
 He is the only child of Dell, a Black Christian British man with some learning difficulties who lives with his Mum, and Rian a white woman who struggles with drug misuse.
 Arlo was conceived during a brief relationship and his parents never lived together.
 Rian's current partner has a history of criminality, domestic violence and drug dealing.
 Arlo has been in foster care since birth due to concerns about the history of neglect and domestic violence.
 Rian's parents have not been willing to talk to social workers or felt able to meet Arlo.
 Arlo's maternal half siblings, Dylan and Roxy, are settled in adoption.
 Rian does not always manage to come to family time and is sometimes pre-occupied during visits.
-Dell is growing in confidence playing with Arlo with support from his mother and the family time worker.
-The plan for Arlo is adoption at some distance from his birth family; half an hour's drive from Dylan and Roxy.
+Dell is growing in confidence playing with Arlo with support from his mother and the family time worker The plan for Arlo is adoption and family finding is ongoing.